bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach allows changes of the original array while map returns a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a Method is a piece of code associated with an object while a function is code that is called by name.

 3. What is closure?
+A closure is the combination of a function bundled together  with references to its surrounding state.

 4. Describe the four rules of the 'this' keyword.
+Is the function called by new?
+Called in global scope?
+Called by a method?
+Called by blind, call, or apply?

 5. Why do we need super() in an extended class?
+Super is used as a function.
 ## Project Set up

 Follow these steps to set up and work on your project: